truenas/scale-build/README.md

 ## Requirements

+ - Supported version of Debian
- - Debian 10 or later (VM or Bare-Metal)
+ - Python 3.11 or later
  - 20GB of RAM
  - At least 15GB of free disk space